 But that calculus assumes that esophagus cancer can be as easily linked to NDMA as bladder cancer.
 Right now, that is not true.
 That is where the science might go.
 But, today, an esophageal cancer lawsuit will be slightly harder to win than a bladder cancer suit.
 So the true projected eventual settlement compensation for a Zantac esophageal lawsuit is likely around $300,000.

-Long time smokers can also bring a Zantac esophageal cancer lawsuit.
+Long-time smokers can also bring a Zantac esophageal cancer lawsuit.
 But that will be much tough sledding and our lawyers would expect lower values for smokers.

 Hiring a Zantac Esophageal Cancer Lawyer

 Our attorneys are reviewing Zantac esophagus cancer lawsuits.
-If you used Zantac and were diagnosed with esophageal cancer, will give you private and free legal advice and explore with you options for seeking compensation payout for that harm that was done to you.
+If you used Zantac and were diagnosed with esophageal cancer, will give you private and free legal advice and explore with you options for seeking compensation payout for the harm that was done to you.
 Contact our Zantac MDL class action attorneys at 800-553-8082 for a free case review.
 You may also reach out to us online for a free case evaluation.